Tag Pages in your mobile app

 Selected Tab Title If the title of your tab changes between users (for example, your app is localized to several languages), use the tab's index and not the title in the Page rule.

-Bundle name Specific to iOS, a bundle name uniquely identifies an app in Apple's eco-system.
+Bundle name Specific to iOS, a bundle name uniquely identifies an app in Apple's ecosystem.
 No two apps can have the same bundle identifier.
-For example, you might have a different bundle name for production, staging or dev environment.
+For example, you might have a different bundle name for production, staging, or dev environments.

-Previous route name Helps to identify the previous Page with a unique name when added to the Page rule.
+Previous route name Use to identify the previous Page with a unique name when added to the Page rule.

-Current route name Helps to identify the current Page with a unique name when added to the Page rule.
+Current route name Use to identify the current Page with a unique name when added to the Page rule.

 page_rules.png